probmods/probmods2/solutions/social-cognition.md

 | 3            | 3          | 2            | 0.037                  |
 | 3            | 3          | 3            | 0.037                  |

-After we condition on Alice choosing Door 1, Monte choosing Door 3, and Door 3 not being the prize, there are only two remaining possibilities:
+If we condition on Alice choosing Door 1, Monty choosing Door 3, and Door 3 not being the prize, there are only two remaining possibilities:

 | Alice's Door | Prize Door | Monty's Door | P(Alice, Prize, Monty) |
 |--------------|------------|--------------|------------------------|